 Every newsletter, we showcase how a reader is using AI to work smarter, save time, or make life easier.

-Today’s workflow comes from reader Michel A. in Solana Beach, CA:
+Today’s workflow comes from reader Daniel R. in Pewaukee, WI:

 How do you use AI?
 Tell us here.